Thomas Jefferson High School Collaborative School Committee (CSC)

 There are three basic roles on the CSC at each meeting:

 At the first CSC meeting of the new school year, committee members shall elect a Chairperson, a Timekeeper, and a Secretary from the membership (excluding the principal).
 In the case of a contested election, a secret ballot shall be used for the election process.
 Only those members who have served one year on the committee shall be eligible for the position of Chairperson.

 If the chairperson is absent for a meeting, the principal shall appoint someone from the committee to serve as chairperson for that meeting.

 The CSC will meet at least monthly as determined by the committee members.
 All meetings shall be open to the public unless otherwise stated.

 The decision making process should be a collaborative process.
 To the extent possible, decisions should be made be consensus.
 Consensus is either a unanimous decision or a majority decision that the entire CSC, including the dissenters will support.

 If consensus cannot be reached, the principal will take into consideration all of the discussion and feedback from all CSC members.
-The principal will consult with the IS and determine the best decision and communicate that back to the CSC members.
+The principal will consult with the Instructional Superintendent and Operational Superintendent and determine the best decision and communicate that back to the CSC members.